 Dani Rodriguez ’20 said he dedicated over a decade to serving the nation in the Marine Corps before leaving the military in 2014 in an effort to pursue his acting and filmmaking ambitions.

-Rodriguez is now making that dream a reality; he’s writing a T.V. comedy senior thesis, drawing on his experiences at Wesleyan.
+Rodriguez is now making that dream a reality; he’s writing a T.V. comedy senior thesis that will draw on his experiences at Wesleyan.
 But Rodriguez is also a father, which makes him a little different than the traditional college student.

 “When you bring vets on campus, you are also bringing real-world problems or responsibilities on to campus,” Rodriguez said.

-Professor of Classical Studies Andrew Szegedy-Maszak, one of several mentors who became involved with Posse when it began in 2014, also noted that the challenges that Posse members face differ from those of traditional students.
-Szegedy-Maszak said he meets with an entire group of Posse scholars each week and on an individual basis every other week.
+Professor of Classical Studies Andrew Szegedy-Maszak, one of several mentors involved in the program, meets with an entire group of Posse scholars each week and on an individual basis every other week.

 “We try to look out for them, because they have different sets of needs and challenges than the traditional undergrads,” Szegedy-Maszak said.
 “Some of them have families or domestic partners, so all of these things mean that they require a kind of attention.”